 Support teachers with other subjects

 If you’d like to teach additional subjects, your help will be more than welcome.
 In these classes, you’d support the local teacher, who will lead the class.
-Depending on what your interests are, you could help teach subjects such as maths or science.
+Depending on what your interests are, you could help teach subjects such as math or science.

 Present extracurricular activities